gvwilson/sensibleadventures/bookster/bookster.md

 The market itself was as busy as a goat pen at shearing time.
-Stalls of all shapes and sizes stood amongst chicken coops and goat pens that smelled like damp feathers, nervous animals, and droppings that were carefully scraped up, bagged, and sold to fertilize gardens.
+Stalls of all shapes and sizes stood amongst chicken coops and goat pens that smelled like damp feathers, nervous animals, and droppings (which even in the market were carefully scraped up, bagged, and sold to fertilize gardens).
 People from Portside and Aft Landing jostled against second cousins from Forecastle and Starboard Landing, all of them filling their bags with anything that wouldn't spoil.
 "Five sequins for a jar of plums!"
 Erileine said to Razi, scandalized, when the bosun stopped to clasp hands with someone Erileine didn't know.
 "My maere would have a dog!"

-Razi shook his head.  "*Masa il-kutna duttaqun as saa.* Have I taught you that yet?
+Razi shook his head.  "*Masa il-kutna.* Have I taught you that yet?
 It is Karabandi.
-It means, fill your water jars, a storm is coming."
+It means 'fill your water jars'.
+It it what people say when a storm is coming."

 Erileine looked around.
 No one was smiling.
 Everyone's voice had an edge–not the customary mock-scandalized market-day edge, but something